-In the 1950’s radar domes were installed as part of the Distant Early Warning (DEW) Line, to monitor air traffic and detect possible Soviet intrusions during the Cold War.
+In the 1950s, radar domes were installed as part of the Distant Early Warning (DEW) Line to monitor air traffic and detect possible Soviet intrusions during the Cold War.

-On September 3, 1995, Metallica and other popular bands flew into Tuk and turned put the little village into the international news.
+On September 3, 1995, Metallica and other popular bands flew into Tuk and put the little village into the international news.
 The bands played a concert in Tuk as a publicity event for Molson Brewing Company promoting their new ice-brewed beer.
 It put Tuk on the map in the world of pop culture.
-As I walked around the town bundled up in April I had a hard time imagining a giant heavy metal concert in this little, quiet community.
+As I walked around the town bundled up in April, I had a hard time imagining a giant heavy metal concert in this little, quiet community.

 An Arctic Town Made of Wood